 Didn’t get into Law School?
-A Career in Law is Still Possible!
+A Law Career is Still Possible!

 If you’ve just received your A-Level results and realised that you didn’t get into law school, one thing to bear in mind is that not all careers in law actually require a degree.
 If you’ve missed out on your place at university there’s no need to panic – we’ve got your back and are here to help you think about your other options.